solana-labs/solana/rfcs/0012-gossip.md

 A pull message is "hey dude, got anything new?".
-A pull message is sent to a single peer at random and comprises a Bloom filter that represents "things I already have".
+A pull message is sent to a single peer at random and comprises a Bloom filter that represents "things I have or recently had".
 A node receiving a pull message iterates over its values and constructs a pull response of things that miss the filter and would fit in a message.

-A node constructs the pull Bloom filter by iterating over the values it currently has.
+A node constructs the pull Bloom filter by iterating over current values and recently purged values.

+A node handles items in a pull response the same way it handles new data in a push message.

+## Purging

+Nodes retain prior versions of values (those updated by a pull or push) and expired values (those older than `GOSSIP_PULL_CRDS_TIMEOUT_MS`) in `purged_values` (things I recently had).
+Nodes purge `purged_values` that are older than `5 * GOSSIP_PULL_CRDS_TIMEOUT_MS`.